tbkreations/CodePath_Lab1/README.md

 ## Flashcard App - CodePath

-📝 `NOTE:` Paste the README templates for each subsequent lab here at the top, (i.e. lab 2, 3, 4).
-This will show a history of your development process including which users stories you completed and how your app looked and functioned at each step.

 ## Lab 1

 ### App Description
 Simple Flashcard app that allows user to tap flashcard to reveal or select answer below the card.

 <img src="cpathFlashcard_Demo.gif" width=200><br>

-`TODO://` In the User stories section below, add an `x` between the `-[ ]` like this `- [x]` for any user story you complete. (☝️ Remove this paragraph after after checking off user stories)

 ## Required
 - [ x] Create New Project in Xcode